julzaza/wildwitchherbs/_posts/2026-05-11-three-top-herbs-for-clear-skin.md

 - Or cold-infuse fresh herb overnight in fridge

 Why:
-Heat damages some of the fresh green constituents and the cooling “spring tonic” quality people value it for.
+Heat damages some of the fresh green constituents and the cooling “spring tonic” quality folks value it for.

 A traditional ratio: